 1173 Dundas Street E.

-With a Tim Horton's to the west and a now-belly up Starbucks to the east, Grinder has filled the void of high-quality coffee on Gerrard for over five years.
-Pop in to this corner cafe for comfy seating, fast wifi and a straightforward menu of espresso drinks.
+Grinder has been a mainstay for high-quality coffee and friendly faces on Gerrard for over half a decade.
+Pop in to this corner cafe — which became famous around the world for its campaign to attract Ryan Gosling for a visit during TIFF — for comfy seating, fast wifi and a straightforward menu of espresso drinks.
 Grinder also has pastries and breakfast sandwiches and, for regular commuters on the run, a new loyalty program.

 1021 Gerrard St. E